Last updated: May 4, 2026

 Do I need a license to start a landscaping business in Rhode Island?

-Rhode Island does not require a general license for basic landscaping services like mowing, mulching, pruning, and planting.
-However, if you apply any pesticides (herbicides, insecticides, fungicides, or fertilizers containing pesticides) on a client’s property for compensation, you must hold a DEM Commercial Pesticide Applicator license.
-This requires a 12-hour core training course, passing the core and category exams, proof of insurance, and a $30 fee.
+No state license is required for basic landscaping services like mowing, edging, pruning, and planting.
+However, if you apply any pesticides — herbicides, insecticides, fungicides, or fertilizers containing pesticides — on a client’s property for compensation, you must hold a DEM Commercial Pesticide Applicator license.
+This requires completing a 12-hour core training course, passing the DEM core exam and Category 3A (Ornamental and Turf) exam, providing proof of insurance, and paying the $75 certification fee.

 How do I get a pesticide applicator license in Rhode Island?